Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields: Engineering the hybridization of the grAl resonators

 \subsection{Hybridization and coupling}

 We now turn our attention to the impact of the grAl resonator hybridization on the gain performance of the grAlPA.
-By linearizing the Hamiltonian in \cref{eq_full_H}, assuming negligible internal losses ($\kappa\mathrm{_{\pm}}$) and following the approach of Refs. \cite{Eichler2014Dimer,IvanThesis2022}, we derive
+By linearizing the Hamiltonian in Eq.
+(1) of the main text, assuming negligible internal losses ($\kappa\mathrm{_{\pm}}$) and following the approach of Refs. \cite{Eichler2014Dimer,IvanThesis2022}, we derive

 and

 where $\kappa\mathrm{_\pm}$ are the linewidths of the dimer modes.
 The scaling of the grAlPA instantaneous bandwidth (BW) is given by $\sqrt{G\mathrm{_0}}\cdot\mathrm{BW}$~=~$\kappa\mathrm{_{eq}}$, where $G\mathrm{_0}$ is the maximum gain of the grAlPA and the equivalent linewidth $\kappa\mathrm{_{eq}}$ is defined as